 - Looking for an activity to engage little kids?
 Make this marbled hearts craft from shaving foam and food coloring and embellish your cards with them.

 Using the resources you already have is a wonderful way to keep it eco-friendly.
 No matter what you decide to create, these DIY ideas are great ways to show you care.

 OTHER IDEAS FOR ECO-FRIENDLY VALENTINE’S DAY CARDS

 If you don’t feel you are creative enough to DIY, make sure the cards you choose are made from recycled paper.
 The fewer embellishments (glitter, foils, etc.) the more likely they are to actually be recycled.

 Download digital Valentine’s from some of the amazing designers on Etsy.
 You can print them on recycled content paper or any leftover paper that will fit your printer.
 We adore these Schitt’s Creek inspired Valentines.

 You’ll also find plenty of kid-friendly options across Etsy.)

 Minted.com has so many creative designs, and you can choose recycled content paper for them.

 Poetry is another way to send your valentine warm wishes.
 How about writing a poem to express your love using organic or recycled paper?
 This is a gesture that is sure to be kept by your love.
 Even if you are no Shakespeare, heartfelt words can be a delight that are cherished for years to come.

-Learning to celebrate special occasions in a sustainable way can really make you feel good about your contribution to protecting the planet.
-These suggestions provide some great ways to keep you environmentally conscious this Valentine’s Day.
-And with these green notions, Mother Earth can celebrate the occasion as well.
+Learning to celebrate special occasions in a sustainable way can really make you feel good about showing a little love to Mother Earth.